plan-systems/design-docs/PLAN-Proof-of-Correctness.md

             - Only members that have at least read-access are "sent" the keys needed in order to decrypt private channel entries.
                 - By default, community admins _do not_ have the authority/means to gain access to a private channel's key.
                 - This ensures that _only the members that have been explicitly given channel access_ could possibly have access to the channel's key.
+2. **Access Control Channels** (ACCs) are specialized channels used to express permissions for all other channels, including other ACCs.
+    - An ACC serves as an access authority that specifies:
+        - channel permissions for a given member `UUID`, _and_
+        - default permissions for members not otherwise specified.
+    - Like general purpose channels, each ACC must designate a parent ACC, and so on, all the way up to the _reserved_ [root ACC](#Root-Access-Control-Channel).
+    - Multiple channels can name the _same_ ACC as their parent ACC, allowing a single ACC to conveniently manage permissions for any number of channels.
+    - ACCs also are the vehicle for key distribution, where a channel owner "sends" a newly issued private channel to each member with access, using their public key.
+3. **Reserved channels** are specialized channels used by the system to internally carry out community governance and member administration.
+    - Reserved channels specify root-level information and permissions, namely admin and member records.
+    - Entries in these channels must meet additional security/signing requirements and serve prescribed purposes.
+    - Because reserved channels have nuanced specifications, they do not solely rely on ACCs for access controls.
+    - The number, purpose, and use of these channels can be expanded to meet future needs.

 ## Reserved Channels